Post hoc analysis: Common post hoc tests

+However, with the exception of Scheffès Method, these tests should be specified "a priori" despite being called "post-hoc" in conventional usage.
+For example, a difference between means could be significant with the Holm-Bonferroni method but not with the Turkey Test and vice versa.
+It would be poor practice for a data analyst to choose which of these tests to report based on which gave the desired result.

 Causes

 Sometimes the temptation to engage in post hoc analysis is motivated by a desire to produce positive results or see a project as successful.
 In the case of pharmaceutical research, there may be significant financial consequences to a failed trial.